Medicare Advantage Open Enrollment Period

 The Medicare Advantage Open Enrollment Period is an annual event that allows Medicare beneficiaries to review their current coverage and make changes to their Medicare Advantage plans or switch back to Original Medicare.
 There are a few reasons why Medicare beneficiaries may decide to switch away from a Medicare Advantage plan that has a zero-dollar premium at the time and switch to Original Medicare with a Medicare supplement, such as a limited provider network, high out-of-pocket costs, lack of coverage for certain services, or better coverage for international travel.
 By carefully considering their needs and comparing their options, Medicare beneficiaries can choose a coverage option that meets their needs and provides the best value.

-To download a copy of “Understanding Medicare Advantage and Medicare Drug Plan Enrollment Periods” packet click here.
+To download a copy of the “Understanding Medicare Advantage and Medicare Drug Plan Enrollment Periods” packet, click here.

 If you’d like to chat about your options, give us a call at 1-888-559-0103